Phil’s Take On Laminate Floors: Why Buy Laminate Flooring?

 What Is Laminate Flooring?

 Think of your counter top (Wilsonart, Formica ect.)
-Then take that surface and bond it to a hard core-board about as thick as a pencil.
+Then take that surface and bond it to a hard core-board about 1/2″ thick.
 Cut it up into sections and add a locking mechanism to the edge.
 You have laminate planks.

 It’s designed to loose lay over the old floor which makes it quite versatile.
 Versatility is a key advantage of laminate flooring.
 You can install a laminate floor over just about any surface.
 Most laminate patterns are images of hardwood flooring.
 Because it’s an image, the possibilities are endless.
 In the early years laminate flooring was a bit cheap looking.
 Over time, the texture and detail has improved so much that laminate flooring rivals that of real wood floors.
 Some of the high quality laminates have incredibly detailed wood grain.